 Before you initiate the campaign, you should choose your targeting criteria.
 You can opt for automatic targeting that allows Amazon to target similar keywords and products.
 Alternatively, you can also use manual targeting where you specify the keywords you want to target.

-We have explained how to create your first campaign, but you need to do more to optimize your ads for success.
-Let us know in the comments section if you have any queries about Amazon ads and how the experts at Growth Marketing Genie can help you achieve your goals.
+We have explained how to create your first campaign, but you need to do more to optimize your Amazon marketing.
+Let us know if you have any queries about Amazon marketing services and how the experts at Growth Marketing Genie can help you achieve your goals.